 Nathan: Welcome to the HeadSpin platform.
-We have a point of presence in more than 100 locations worldwide.
+We have test devices in more than 100 locations worldwide.
 And from the comfort of your browser you can use real Android and iOS devices on carrier networks for example for my account.

 I have a wealth of devices to choose from.

 In Asia-Pacific, Europe, Middle East, Africa, Latin America, and North America using devices is very simple and straightforward.
-Simply click on your point of presence of interest and select a device in that region.
+Simply click on your location of interest and select a device in that region.
 For example, I’ll select this nexus 5X on the AT&T LTE network and now I’m actually interacting with a real Android device.

 That being said any interactions I have with device get translated to touch events and as you can see it’s buttery smooth.
 We make it very simple to interact with the device and all device operations.